KofiFloki/Weatherly-App/README.md

 # Credits
 The weather app was created by [Jeremiah Martey](https://github.com/KofiFLoki) and [Sanni Omoba](https://github.com/OmobaVI) as a final project for the ALX Portfolio project.

-- The app uses the [SheCodes weather API](https://www.shecodes.io/learn/apis/weather) and [OpenWeatherMap API](https://openweathermap.org) to retrieve weather data.
+- The app uses the [WeatherAPI API](https://www.weatherapi.com/) to retrieve weather data and upcoming football competition data.

 - The illustrations used in the app are [3D casual life](https://icons8.com/illustrations/style--3d-casual-life).

 # License